Sixty Days on the Northumberland Strait

 The timing for this next chapter of my professional journey worked out perfectly.
 I wrapped up my work at Gustavus Adolphus College on Friday, April 17 as the college celebrated the inauguration of its new president.
 I spent that week back in Minnesota, helping out with events and communications before turning in my laptop.
 I flew back to Nova Scotia the next day and began my fishing preparations in earnest.

 Eddie and I spent a couple days together running errands and getting equipment down to the wharf.
 He was more talkative now that we were almost ready.
 Quite talkative, in fact.
-There were plenty of things still on his mind, of course, but it seemed to me that the excitement of fishing was outweighing the stress of preparing for the season.
+There were plenty of things still on his mind, of course, but it seemed to me that the excitement of fishing was finally outweighing the stress of preparing for the season.

 “Was it all tingly?” he asked.